 Cape Town Cultural Tour and Robben Island

-This full-day tour combines the richness of township life, with an insight into the daily lives of many South Africans as you interact with people from different cultures and communities.
-Witness everyday life in a harsh environment which tells of the people’s struggles, hopes and achievements.
-See why 27 April 1994, the first democratic elections, was such an important day in South Africa.
+This full-day tour combines the richness of township life with an insight into the daily lives of many South Africans as you interact with people from different cultures and communities.
+Witness everyday life in a harsh environment, which tells of the people’s struggles, hopes, and achievements.

-Cape Town has millions of people living in townships and you’ll have the chance to interact with some of them, leaving with a greater understanding of how each of these townships contributes in its own way to the Rainbow Nation.
+Cape Town has millions of people living in townships, and you’ll have the chance to interact with some of them, leaving you with a greater understanding of how each of these townships contributes in its own way to the Rainbow Nation.

-In the afternoon, board the Robben Island ferry and enjoy spectacular views of Cape Town and Table Mountain as you sail across the bay to an island so full of history.
-Please note that the Robben Island part of the tour is subject to weather, ferry schedule and seat availability.
+In the afternoon, board the Robben Island ferry and enjoy spectacular views of Cape Town and Table Mountain as you sail across the bay to an island full of history.
+Please note that the Robben Island part of the tour is subject to weather, ferry schedule, and seat availability.

 Handy tip: Sun protection, protective clothing, and preventative treatment against sea sickness are advisable.